utkarshg6/helpful/Git.md

 git checkout {branch-name}
 ```

-Create new branch and checkout
+Create a new branch and checkout

 ```zsh
 git checkout -b {new-branch-name}